- About Us

-No more CLI, no more YAML, no more mistakes.
-Just simple, fast K8s configuration in an intuitive UI, built on a trusted open source platform.
+No more CLI.
+No more mistakes.
+Just simple, fast K8s configuration in an intuitive GUI, built on a trusted open source platform.

 Kubernetes is hard.
 Portainer makes it easy.
 It's that simple.